-A Sale of Goods Agreement is a legal contract for the sale and purchase of goods (that’s to say physical items, as opposed to services you might render).
+A Sale of Goods Agreement is a contract between two parties governing the terms for the sale and purchase of goods.

-You can ensure that your relationship with a purchaser or seller is formalised in a legally binding contract by using a Sale of Goods Agreement.
-This means you can set out the exact nature of the goods, as well as price and payment terms and what will happen at the end of the contract.
+A Sale of Goods Agreement also sets out the exact nature of the goods, as well as price and payment terms and what happens at the end of the contract.